RobynLlama/PunkEmotes-RePunked/README.md

 Use `/em {animation} {race}` in the in-game chatbox to use an emote.
 Replace {animation} with "sit" or "dance", and {race} can be "chang", "byrdle", "imp", "poon", and "kubold".
 The command `/em chang_sitinit02` is used for the chang /sit2 animation.

+### New in 2.0.2

+Use `/em list` to output a complete list of every animation punk emotes has found

 ## Maintainers

 **Original Author**: [Punkalyn](https://github.com/Punkalyn/PunkEmotes)